emilygorey/emilygorey.github.io/blog/_posts/2018-01-03-template-preview.md

 ---
 layout: post

 title: An Awesome Title Goes Here
 author: Emily Gorey

 preview_img: square-preview.jpg

-excerpt: Here's where your text will go!
+excerpt: This a short version of the full text that will be shown before viewers click to see full post.
+Here's where your text will go!
 You can do <strong>bold</strong> text.
 You can also do <em>italics</em>.
-The kangaroo is a marsupial from the family Macropodidae (macropods, meaning "large foot")...
+The kangaroo is a marsupial...

 optional_top_banner_img: optional_top_banner.jpg